-Students who successfully complete the prescribed Pre-Clinical Sequence requirements may formally file for enrollment into the Clinical Component of the Nursing Program and must file for an application to take the ATI Test of Essential Academic Skills (TEAS) exam.
-Completion of the above conditions does not guarantee admission into the Clinical Component: this is based on space availability, the Pre-Clinical Sequence average and ATI-TEAS results.
-Candidates are ranked based on their Pre-Clinical Sequence GPA and the ATI-TEAS) results.
+Students who successfully complete the prescribed Pre-Clinical Sequence requirements must file for an application to take the ATI-TEAS exam and an application for acceptance into the Clinical Component of the Nursing Program.
+Completion of the above requirements does not guarantee admission into the Clinical Component; Admission to the Clinical Component is based on space availability, the Pre-Clinical Sequence grade point average and Test of Essential Academic Skills (TEAS) results.
+Candidates are ranked based on their Pre-Clinical GPA and the TEAS results.

 Notice to Students on Criminal Background ChecksCurrent laws generally permit a state licensing board or agency to deny a license to practice nursing if the applicant has been convicted of a felony or other specified crime.
 Like many state licensing boards, the Office of the Professions of the New York State Education Department requires that a criminal background check be conducted prior to granting a license to practice nursing.The Department of Nursing at Kingsborough Community College does not require a criminal background check for admittance, but the Department’s educational requirements include placement at one or more hospitals or other off-campus clinical training sites and these sites frequently require a student to undergo a criminal background check before the student can be placed for clinical training.
 Therefore, all clinical students will be required to have a criminal background check completed prior to the start of the initial clinical practice experience.
 The cost for this clinical requirement is the student’s responsibility.

 A student may also have to complete more than one criminal background check during the course of the Nursing Program at Kingsborough Community College, depending on the number of sites where they are placed and the requirements of each site.